VIJAYA9508/Quizapp/README.md

 # Quizapp
-A Quiz app using HTML
+A Quiz app using HTML,CSS and JS